kwilteam/docs/docs/faq.md

 ## Is there an incentivized testnet?

 Currently, there is no incentivized Kwil testnet.
 A handful of node operators run a testnet for builders to test Kwil development experience.
+The details to connect to the testnet are [here](/docs/links).

 ## Is there a Kwil token?